 “The whole thing will be implemented before we are done,” Wolin, who was appointed by President Barack Obama in 2009, said today in a panel discussion at the Bloomberg Link Washington Summit.
 “There are efforts in Congress to roll back and the like and I don’t think they are likely to succeed.”

 U.S. regulators including the Federal Reserve and Securities and Exchange Commission are nearly two years into implementing Dodd-Frank, which was signed into law by Obama in 2010.
-Regulators still have dozens of measures to complete, including the Volcker rule that will ban proprietary trading at banks such as Goldman Sachs Group Inc. (GS) and JPMorgan Chase & Co.
-(JPM)
+Regulators still have dozens of measures to complete, including the Volcker rule that will ban proprietary trading at banks such as Goldman Sachs Group Inc. (GS:US) and JPMorgan Chase & Co.
+(JPM:US)

 Wolin and other Obama administration officials are defending Dodd-Frank against attacks by congressional Republicans, who stepped up efforts to overturn portions of the law after their party took control of the House last year.
 The House Financial Services Committee last month voted to repeal the law’s resolution authority, which gives the Federal Deposit Insurance Corp. power to liquidate systemically important companies whose collapse could imperil the broader economy.

 Uncertainty and Barriers